 As the input/raw data is heterogeneous in nature and is collected from autonomous data sources, the data may conflict with each other in three different levels:

 - Schema Level: Different data sources have different data models and different schemas within the same data model.

 - Data representation level: Data in different sources are represented in different structures, languages, and measurements.

 - Data value level: Sometimes, the same data objects have factual discrepancies among various data sources.
 This occurs when we obtain two data objects from different sources and they are identified as versions of each other.
 But, the value corresponding to their attributes differ.

 In this situation, we need to check for the completeness of the data.
 Also, we have to see the dependency and importance of the field (inconsistent field) to the desired result.
 Furthermore, we need to proactively figure out bugs to ensure consistency in the database.

 4- Variety of data

 The input data, as it is collected from different sources, can contain different forms.
 The rows and columns of a relational database don’t limit the data.
 The data varies from application to application and source to source.
-Much of these data is unstructured and cannot fit into a spreadsheet or a relational database.
+Much of this data is unstructured and cannot fit into a spreadsheet or a relational database.

-There may be that the collected data is in text or tabular format.
+It may be that the collected data is in text or tabular format.
 On the other hand, it may be a collection of photographs and videos and sometimes maybe just audio.

 Sometimes to get the desired result, there is a need to process different forms of data altogether.